Calabree/rtxbot/README.md

 **Planned for next release**:
 - Making sure you are not re-alerted for the exact same item multiple times within the same stock period.
 ## How To Get Up and Running
 **Step 1:**  Clone this project to your desired directory.
 **Step 2:** Navigate to that directory and run the following:
 ```python
 #It is recommended that you run this in a virtual enviornment,
 pip install -r requirements.txt
 ```
-**Step 3:** Create a Best Buy developer account, and obtain an API key from them **Step 4:** Make a new (or use your current one) Gmail.
+**Step 3:** Create a Best Buy developer account, and obtain an API key from them.
+**Step 4:** Make a new (or use your current one) Gmail.
 We will use this Gmail to notify you via email/text.
 YOU WILL NEED TO ALLOW LESS SECURE APPS.
 [FOLLOW THIS LINK](https://support.google.com/accounts/answer/6010255?hl=en) This is why I recommend you use a separate email account from your own.